lilching/lastfm-music-chart/README.md

 # Last.fm Music Chart

-Webpage that utilizes the Last.fm API to show up-to-date charts with today’s top artists, tracks, and their total play count.
-Dynamically adjusts UI based on screen size.
+Webpage that utilizes the Last.fm API to show up-to-date charts with Last.fm's top artists, tracks, and their play count.
+This site is bootstrapped with React.js to componentize the tracks and artists.
+The page dynamically adjusts UI based on screen size.